Dominican Republic national baseball team: 2023

 In the first round of the 2023 World Baseball Classic, the team prevailed over Israel and Nicaragua, but lost against Venezuela and Puerto Rico.
 Despite scoring 19 runs to 11 allowed, the Dominican Republic failed to advance out of the first round.
 By virtue of finishing in the top four of their pool, they qualified to compete in the 2026 World Baseball Classic.

 2026

-Team Dominican Republic will compete against Team Israel, Team Netherlands, Team Venezuela, and Team Nicaragua in the 2026 World Baseball Classic.
-They will play from March 6-11, 2026, at LoanDepot Park in Miami, Florida, in Pool D.
+Team Dominican Republic won Pool D in the 2026 World Baseball Classic against Israel, the Netherlands, Venezuela, and Nicaragua.
+Pool D played in LoanDepot Park in Miami, Florida.
+The Dominican Republic defeated South Korea via mercy rule in the quarterfinals, before losing to the eventual runner-ups, the United States.
+The end of their semifinal against the United States was controversial, as umpire Cory Blaser called shortstop Geraldo Perdomo out on strikes on a slider from Mason Miller that was below the strikezone.
+Venezuela, who finished second in Pool D to the Dominican Republic, went on to win the tournament.

-Eleven-time All Star and three-time NL MVP Albert Pujols will be the manager of Team Dominican Republic for the 2026 World Baseball Classic.
-Four-time All Star outfielder Juan Soto will play for the team.
+Eleven-time All Star and three-time NL MVP Albert Pujols managed Team Dominican Republic for the 2026 World Baseball Classic.
+Four-time All Star outfielder Juan Soto played for the team.

 Olympic Games

 The Dominican Republic team participated in the 1992 Olympic Games, the first Olympic medal competition for the sport, and finished 6th.
 The team failed to qualify for another competition before baseball was eliminated from the Olympics after the 2008 Games.
 Baseball was brought back for the 2020 Games, and the team qualified for the sixth and final spot in the competition.

 At the Olympics in 2021 it faced Israel, Japan, Mexico, South Korea, and the United States, and won a bronze medal.